ollybolly/iNaturalist_Bioblitz_photo_presentations/USER_GUIDE_UPDATED.md

 - **Truly Random**: Every run selects different photos (perfect for daily displays)
 - **Diversity Controls**: Ensures fair representation across observers and taxa
 - **Efficient Caching**: After the first run, only checks for new observations (much faster!)
-- **Flexible Map Options**: Choose from satellite, street, or topographic maps
-- **Performance Optimized**: Fast map providers for large areas (10-20x faster)
+- **Location Maps**: Each photo is paired with a satellite map, roads and waterways, and a legend that includes your bioblitz HQ.
+The focal record shows as a white X, with an option to add faint grey dots for other nearby records of the same species.
+- **Plays Offline**: reveal.js is bundled beside the HTML on the first run, so the finished slideshow plays without an internet connection.
+- **Automatic Dates**: the date range on the welcome slide is read from the observations (or set by hand).
 - **High Resolution Photos**: Automatically downloads full-size images, not thumbnails
-- **Fully Customizable**: Your bioblitz name, year, and extensive configuration options
+- **Fully Customizable**: Your bioblitz name (the year is appended automatically) and extensive configuration options
 - **Real-Time Monitoring** (GUI only): Watch progress with live updates

 ---